Odunayo Olagbaju: Motive for killings

 The killing may have been related to a quarrel between governor Bisi Akande of Osun State and deputy governor Iyiola Omisore.
 Odunayo Olagbaju was a staunch supporter of Iyiola Omisore.
 The murder was followed a few days later by the killing of Bisi Akande's supporter, Bola Ige, the Justice Minister of Nigeria.
 After an emergency cabinet meeting, the Nigerian government deployed troops to prevent further violence.

 One of the suspects in the Bola Ige murder said Iyiola Omisore had become close to Olagbaju, and under-wrote a part of his campaign expenses.
 Sometime in 2001, Iyiola Omisore told Odunayo Olagbaju that he was crossing over to the People's Democratic Party (PDP), which would back him as candidate for the Osun State governorship.
 Odunayo Olagbaju and all of Omisore's supporters also crossed over.

 In August 2003, Chief Joseph Obadare of the PDP said that Olagbaju alerted the police about threats to his life but the police refused to come to his rescue before his assassins struck.

 Conviction and release

-The two convicted in connection to the killing were giving a prerogative pardon by the governor of Osun state Mr. Rauf Aregbesola, during his one-year anniversary in office.
+The two people convicted in connection with the killing were given a prerogative pardon by the governor of Osun state Rauf Aregbesola, during his one-year anniversary in office.